Revive Your Smile With Full-Mouth Reconstruction in Lexington

 - Comfort options to ease your anxiety, including hand and arm massages.

-The first step in a full-mouth rehabilitation is a complimentary consultation with one of our dentists.
+The first step in a full-mouth reconstruction is a complimentary consultation with one of our dentists.
 Call Beaumont Family Dentistry at 859-554-1772 for new patients, or call at 859-223-2120 for existing patients to schedule one.

 Our dentists will meet with you and examine you using technology like our digital X-rays and digital teeth impressions.
 They’ll also ask you about your smile goals, your lifestyle, and your budget.
-Working with you, they’ll develop a comprehensive plan for your full-mouth restoration that makes the most of your time and money.
+Working with you, they’ll develop a comprehensive plan for your full-mouth reconstruction that makes the most of your time and money.

 Among the services your plan might include: